4: Writing Straight News for Digital and Print Media

 Straight news story structures

-The format of news stories should follow the intended function of the story.
+The format of a news story should follow its intended function.
 Since straight news articles are meant to cover core facts efficiently, most straight news stories follow the inverted pyramid structure, which organizes information in descending order of importance with the most newsworthy information placed atop the story in a summary news lead.

-More details about the inverted pyramid story structure are shared in the third section of this chapter.
+More details about the inverted pyramid are shared in the third section of this chapter.
+Chapter 6 covers writing feature news.

-Although the standards of journalism ethics call for general newswriting to be objective in content and tone, news editors may communicate personal points of view about current events and topics.
-After all, news editors are usually some of the most knowledgeable people in a community about current events.
-The editorial is a type of article that delivers an argument or opinion backed up by facts.
-News editors historically have been quite influential in swaying readers’ opinions.
+In editorials, senior editors will express their personal points of view about current events.
+News editors are usually some of the most knowledgeable people in a community about current events.
+Editorials deliver an argument or opinion backed up by facts.
+News editors historically have been influential in swaying readers’ opinions, although that influence has decreased over the past few decades.

 Historically, readers have questioned how news editors could be objective when overseeing news pages but opinionated in editorial pages.
 News editors have long taken pride in striving to set their personal points of view aside when covering news, but many also relish the chance to influence public opinion directly when they feel they have something to say.

-Many media scholars, including some in this article, would say that objectivity in news reporting was more goal than practice and that scientific objectivity in news has never been truly attainable.
+Many media scholars, including some in this article, would say that objectivity in news reporting was more goal than practice historically speaking and that scientific objectivity in news has never truly been attainable.

 About "objectivity"